Stay up to date

 Old habits die hard

 Gartner says, by 2022, APIs exploitation will be the most common attack vector for data breaches.
-A good developer keeps threat profile in his mind even if there are no defined security processes in their organisation.
+A good developer keeps a threat profile in his mind even if there are no defined security processes in their organisation.
 Unfortunately, with most developers coming from web design backgrounds and lacking secure coding practices skill-set, development turns blind eye to API threats that are different from traditional web applications.
 There are separate goals and approaches to secure web and API designs.
 API attack prevention measures in many cases are different from web application prevention strategies.

 A few examples of API security vulnerabilities that led to high-risk incidents are listed below: